google/go-cloud/internal/docs/pubsub/design.md

     // AckDeadline tells how long the server should wait before assuming a
     // received message has failed to be processed.
     AckDeadline time.Duration

+    // PollSleep is how long to wait before trying again to fetch a batch
+    // of messages from the server.
+    PollSleep time.Duration
 }

 // Subscriber receives published messages.